Zabrozi: Studies

 The Zabrozi are mentioned in BG after the Vuillerozi and before the Znetalici.
 Their name is dual-lexeme, made up of Zab and suffix -rozi, which is also found in the Sebbirozi, Attorozi, Vuillerozi and Chozirozi.

-According to the Czechoslovakian academy, their name is unclear.
-P. Šafárik identified the name as Zaprozi and connected it to Zaporozhia, a region on the Dnieper.
+According to the Czechoslovak academy, their name is unclear.
+P. Šafárik identified the name as Zaprozi and connected it to Zaporizhzhia, a region on the Dnieper.
 A. Králiček identified it as Zabrce, a name he claimed was known since antiquity in the Carpathians that point to the Dacians, or Zabrodce, by etymology connected to Slavic brod.
 Some connect it to Sabirs (or Sawars).